Nathan Healy

 Solar in Rhode Island

-Rhode Island homeowners pay some of the highest electricity rates in the country — 28.07 cents per kWh, ranking 5th highest in the nation.
-With prices up 28% since 2020, understanding your solar options has never been more important.
+Rhode Island homeowners pay some of the highest electricity rates in the country — 28.07 cents per kWh — and prices have climbed 28% since 2020.
+It’s no surprise that more people here are taking a serious look at solar panels.

-This guide walks you through everything you need to know about solar panel installation in Rhode Island — how it works, what it costs, and what incentives are available to you.
+As the nation’s leading solar company, Palmetto put together this guide to walk you through everything about solar installation in Rhode Island — how it works, what it costs, and what to expect from start to finish.

 RHODE ISLAND by the Numbers